 25% Off Online Orders Over $100

-Use promotional code PEP25 at checkout to receive discount Receive 25% off your total purchase of $100 or more of regularly priced in-stock single parts or accessories purchased online.
-Enter promo code PEP25 in cart when purchased online to receive discount.
-Offer is not valid in combination with any other offers, rebates or discounts; not available to Pep Boys' Fleet & Commercial accounts; does not apply to labor, special order merchandise, tires or the purchase of gift cards.
-Valid online until 2:59 am EST on 9/1/14.
-Online orders scheduled for in-store pick up must be completed in store by closing on 8/31/14 for discount to apply.
+Use promotional code SWING25 at checkout to receive discount.
+Offer is not valid in combination with any other offers, rebates or discounts; not available to Pep Boys' Fleet & Commercial accounts; does not apply to labor, special order merchandise, tires, wheels or the purchase of gift cards.
+Valid online until 2:59 am EST on 10/1/14.
+Online orders scheduled for in-store pick up must be completed in store by closing on 9/30/14 for discount to apply.

 Free Shipping orders over $75

 Free Ground Shipping on Ship to Address orders over $75.
 No code needed.
 Offer only valid on in-stock merchandise valued at a total of $75, after any discounts have been applied, and before any core charges, shipping charges, fees and taxes have been added.
 Certain items exceeding weight and size limitations are excluded.
 See item descriptions for details.

 Oils for new cars have specifications that can be found in the catalog look up.
 If your car does not have oil specifications, please check your owner's manual for the right type and weight of oil.